for-giobbe/PAINT/markdowns/part_0.md

 - download the databases
 - download the experiment data

-NB1: all command lines reported here have to be launched from the project main folder.
+**NB1**: all command lines reported here have to be launched from the project main folder.

-NB2: some commands are executed through slurm but can easily be moved to other scheduler such as qsub.
+**NB2**: some commands are executed through slurm but can easily be moved to other scheduler such as qsub.

 ---

 ### software

 All software can be installed via conda using ```conda env create -f paint.yml```.
-Here is the complete list:
+Here is the complete list, in no particular order:

 - trimmomatic
 - fastqc